-Where key decisions were due to be made the Council published details in the Forward Plan prior to the decision making meeting.
-Those meetings were open to the public unless exclusion was necessary for reasons of confidentiality under the Local Government Act 1972.
+Where key decisions are due to be made the Council publishes details in the Forward Plan prior to the decision making meeting.
+Those meetings are open to the public unless exclusion is necessary for reasons of confidentiality under the Local Government Act 1972.

-The Council Constitution was subject to a comprehensive review that was completed in November 2014, aimed at giving greater focus to the Council's procedure rules, statutory functions and responsibilities.
-The document has been kept under constant review and the Assembly has agreed a number of amendments since November 2014, the most significant being in February 2016.
-The key changes that have been agreed during the past year include:
+The Council Constitution was subject to a comprehensive review completed in November 2014, aimed at giving greater focus to the Council's procedure rules, statutory functions and responsibilities.
+The document continues to be kept under constant review and the Assembly has agreed a number of amendments since November 2014, the most significant overhaul being in February 2016.
+In the AGS period April 2016 - March 2017 changes were principally administrative in nature and carried out by the Monitoring Officer and included: